 Featured in Local Publications

-We all have local newspapers and various publications, and some of them are rather upscale, like our Main Line Times.
+We all have local newspapers and various publications, and some of them are rather nice, like our Main Line Today.
 This is a good place to be featured as a local business of interest.
 If you know someone who works there perhaps you could getting them to write an article featuring you in their publication.
 And of course they’ll also have an online version, which would certainly include your contact information, including your website address, which hopefully is clickable.

 Don’t know someone who works there?
 There is another online tool that can help.
 It is a free Facebook search tool.
 You can easily see who the authors and editors are at the publication by picking up a copy, and this search tool will tell you who they are connected with that you may know.
 Perhaps one of their Facebook friends you’ll also know, who could put in a good word for you and point them in your direction.
 Very handy little tool!